-cryingoverspiltmilk asked: I feel like we're writing the same blog on opposite ends of the earth, hombre.
+cryingoverspiltmilk said: I feel like we're writing the same blog on opposite ends of the earth, hombre.
 We appear to have the same taste in literature and music, the same vague issues with mind-altering substances and the same internal dialogue.
 I look forward to reading more of your stuff.

 Much appreciated, sir.

 I’ve also been a fan of your writing since I noticed your follow.
 I also checked out your music; really really good stuff.

 I look forward to seeing what else we may overlap on.

 I should have known better.
 I prepped myself for this long in advance, in fact.
 Keep your hand concealed, good poker face, don’t let your guard down.
 Some of us must be born to continually fail.
 The definition of insanity is doing the same thing and expecting different results.
 I must be insane.

 Amber had come back home with me after I hit the bar.
 There was supposed to be some meteor shower she wanted to watch, but it was too cold and every time I watched her hips sway or her lips smile, I only had ugly and beautiful things on my mind.
 Amber and I had started our rendezvous a few months ago, with the agreement that it meant diddly shit, considering we were both going opposite directions in the summer.
 Play it cool.
 Keep your hand concealed, good poker face, don’t let your guard down.
 By the time I was in her again, the whole game plan had been crumpled into a little paper ball, tossed in the trash, and set ablaze to warm some bum in a Pittsburg alley.
 I’ll never learn.